UrbsLab/STREAMLINE/README.md

 We make no claim that this is the best or only viable way to assemble an ML analysis pipeline for a given classification problem, nor that the included ML modeling algorithms will yield the best performance possible.
 We intend many expansions/improvements to this pipeline in the future.
 We welcome feedback, suggestions, and contributions for improvement.

 ***
+# Contact
+We welcome ideas, suggestions on improving the pipeline, [code-contributions](https://https://urbslab.github.io/STREAMLINE/contributing.html), and collaborations!

+* For general questions, or to discuss potential collaborations (applying, or extending STREAMLINE); contact Ryan Urbanowicz at ryan.urbanowicz@cshs.org.

+* For questions on the code-base, installing/running STREAMLINE, report bugs, or discuss other troubleshooting issues; contact Harsh Bandhey at harsh.bandhey@cshs.org.

+***
 # Acknowledgements